aws/aws-toolkit-vscode/docs/TESTPLAN.md

 ## Window

 Certain VS Code API calls are not easily controlled programtically. `vscode.window` is a major source of these functions as it is closely related to the UI.
-To facillitate some semblance of UI testing, all unit tests have access to a proxied `vscode.window` object via `getTestWindow()`.
+To facilitate some semblance of UI testing, all unit tests have access to a proxied `vscode.window` object via `getTestWindow()`.

 ### Inspecting State